 Years with WEAD: 5

-Nadine continued her ballet, character, and modern dance training in Williamsburg where she performed as a member of Contemporary Ballet Theatre (now Eastern Virginia School for the Performing Arts).
-While at CBT, she studied with Sandra Ballestracci, Mansur Kamaletdinov, and Rudolf Kharatian.
+Nadine quickly advanced in her ballet, character, and modern dance training and performed as a member of Contemporary Ballet Theatre, at Eastern Virginia School for the Performing Arts, and at the Mansur Kamaletdinov School of Ballet.